kevin-montrose/Jil/README.md

 To go the extra mile, Jil contains [separate implementations for `int`, `uint`, `ulong`, and `long`](https://github.com/kevin-montrose/Jil/blob/master/Jil/Serialize/Methods.cs#L495).

 Jil __does not__ include custom `decimal`, `double`, or `single` Write() implementations, as despite my best efforts I haven't been able to beat the one's built into .NET.
+If you think you're up to the challenge, I'd be really interested in seeing code that *is* faster than the included implementations.

 ### Custom Date Formatting